Nineteenth-Century French Studies accepts submissions in English or French sent via e-mail in Word format.

 Professors Aimée Boutin & Elizabeth Emery, Book Review Coeditors

-Articles as a rule should not exceed 5,500 words, including endnotes.
-Please send one copy in Word format to email@example.com.
-If the article is accepted, the Editor will request a final and corrected electronic copy in Word format.
+Articles as a rule should not exceed 7,000 words, including endnotes and list of Works Cited.
+Please send one copy in Word format to ncfsarticles [at] gmail [dot] com.

 NCFS subscribes to the policy of anonymous or “blind” submissions.
 Authors must therefore omit references that would allow them to be identified.
 They should include a separate, unnumbered page giving the essay’s title along with their name, postal and email addresses (or fax), and telephone number.
 The first page of the manuscript proper should be numbered and the title repeated one inch from the top of the page (in capitals).
 Articles not retained for publication will be destroyed.